Medical journalism: Between scientists and journalists

-Due to corporate influence
+Corporate influence

 Medical journalists also face challenges due to potential conflicts of interest.
 The pharmaceutical industry has sponsored journalism contests that carry large prizes in cash or in overseas trips.
 The Association of Health Care Journalists (AHCJ) urges journalists to consider these contests carefully before entering, and most journalists avoid them.
 The Center for Excellence in Health Care Journalism, the supporting 501(c)(3) for AHCJ, does not accept industry funding.
 The National Association of Science Writers does not accept such funding.
 The changing nature of news media has caused more reporters to work freelance, outside of traditional news organizations such as major metropolitan newspapers, which may have created more ways to sidestep conflict-of-interest standards, and the rise of blogs has allowed nontraditional providers of news that lack these standards entirely.

 There is also the effect of direct corporate investments in research funding.
-While appreciated by scientists, this may cause conflicts with journalists that see this as profiteering.
+While the funding is appreciated by scientists, it can sometimes cause conflicts with journalists who see this as profiteering.

 Reviews

 Sources for evaluating health care media coverage include the review websites Behind the Headlines, Health News Review, and Media Doctor (see External links), along with specialized academic journals such as the Journal of Health Communication.
 Reviews can also appear in the American Journal of Public Health, the Columbia Journalism Review, Ben Goldacre's "Bad Science" column in The Guardian, and others.
 Health News Review has published criteria for rating news stories.
+Reviews vary widely in type, with systematic reviews more likely to be published in academic publications.